thoswarner/happimetrics/README.md

 ## Areas of intended / potential improvement

-- Tie in some relevant data from APIs, etc. e.g. Wolfram Alpha data - weather, traffic, etc was intended but unfortunately too low-winded for the time scale)
+- Tie in some relevant data from APIs, etc. e.g. Wolfram Alpha data - weather, traffic, etc was intended but unfortunately too long-winded for the time scale)
 - Add local Eventbrite archived events for a given month / day - unfortunately not available through the Eventbrite API
-- Add archive twitter feeds for a given day for NixonMcInnes - maybe this would be provide some context?
+- Add archive twitter feeds for a given day from NixonMcInnes - maybe this would be provide some context?
 - It's pretty nippy, but cache more if there is going to be increased data / calculation
 - Write some tests